ibm-cloud-docs/databases-for-mongodb-gen2/howto-getting-connection-strings.md

 ## Additional users and connection strings
 {: #connection-strings-additional-users-strings}

-Access to your {{site.data.keyword.databases-for-mongodb}} deployment is not limited to the `admin` user.
-Create more users and retrieve connection strings specific to them by using the UI, the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference), or the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction).
+Access to your {{site.data.keyword.databases-for-mongodb}} deployment is not limited to the `manager` user.
+Create more users and retrieve connection strings specific to them by using the UI, the (--fix with updated links if needed, verify api link) [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference), or the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction).

 All users on your deployment can use the connection strings, including connection strings for either public or private endpoints.

-For more information, see the [Managing Users and Roles](/docs/databases-for-mongodb?topic=databases-for-mongodb-user-management) page.
+For more information, see the [Managing users and roles](/docs/databases-for-mongodb?topic=databases-for-mongodb-user-management) page. (--user page needs updates/to be created)

+Unlike Gen 1, Gen 2 deployments do not include a pre-provisioned database admin password.
+To connect, you must (--fix with updated link when page created) [create a service credential](/docs/databases-for-mongodb?topic=databases-for-mongodb-service-credentials&interface=ui), which provides the necessary authentication details for your applications.

+Gen 2 deployments display only private connection details.
+Public endpoints are not available.
+{: note}